OHDSI/ETL-LambdaBuilder/docs/JMDC/JMDC_Measurement.md

 ## Change Log

 ### March 13, 2025
-- Remove ecg mapping from measurement table and added opthamology examination tests.
+- Remove ecg mapping from measurement table and added ophthalmology examination tests.
 ### April 6, 2022
 - Added more text around how to handle records from the annual_health_checkup table.
 ### July 31, 2023